Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Seasonal Affective Disorder.md

 If your symptoms are less severe, the episode can be referred to as the “winter blues.”
 The official reference for this milder version is winter-type or winter-pattern subsyndromal seasonal affective disorder.

-Growing researchTrusted Source has found that in some countries, notably in North America, there’s a clear connection between latitude, or how far north or south you live, and the occurrence of seasonal depression.
+Growing research has found that in some countries, notably in North America, there’s a clear connection between latitude, or how far north or south you live, and the occurrence of seasonal depression.

 In other parts of the world, like parts of Europe, this connection is less clear.

-Overall, it’s estimated that between 1% and 10%Trusted Source of people experience seasonal depression.
+Overall, it’s estimated that between 1% and 10% of people experience seasonal depression.
 This can vary by country.

-Some researchTrusted Source has found that 20% of people in the United Kingdom experience winter blues, while 2% experience winter depression.
+Some research has found that 20% of people in the United Kingdom experience winter blues, while 2% experience winter depression.

 In Canada, the numbers are 15% for winter blues and 2%–6% for winter depression.
 Plus, in the United States, about 1% of people living in Florida experience seasonal depression, compared with 9% of Alaska’s population.

-Women are 4 times more likelyTrusted Source to experience seasonal affective disorder than men, and the condition often begins when you’re between ages 18 and 30.
+Women are 4 times more likely to experience seasonal affective disorder than men, and the condition often begins when you’re between ages 18 and 30.

 Does seasonal affective disorder occur only in the winter?
 Though symptoms in winter are much more common, some people experience changes in mood at the onset of summer.